AVV Zeeburgia

 The Amsterdamse Voetbalvereniging Zeeburgia is a football club from Amsterdam, Netherlands.
 It has been dubbed "royal supplier" as many Dutch professional footballers started at Zeeburgia youth teams.
-In 2024–25, their first team plays in the Vijfde Klasse, the tenth and lowest tier of football in the Netherlands.

 History

 Zeeburgia was founded on 28 June 1919.

 On 26 August 1956 it lost 6–1 to Ajax in the first round of the 1956–57 National Dutch Cup.

 From 1980 through 1984, the male first squad played in the Hoofdklasse.

+Ahead of the 2025–26 season, in the Vijfde Klasse—the tenth and lowest tier of the Dutch football league system—Zeeburgia withdrew its first team from competition.
+Chairman André Bonvanie stated that the decision followed a period of organisational and sporting difficulties, including the departure of the club's head coach, and added that the withdrawal was intended to allow the club to rebuild with the aim of returning at a higher competitive level in the future.

 Former players

 Listed are Zeeburgia players who turned professional.